[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 Plan: 1 to add, 0 to change, 0 to destroy.

-Note: It’s worth noting that, despite using the HEREDOC syntax to represent the policy, Terraform internally uses the jsonencode function, which is visible in the plan.
-In the following section, we will go over the jsonencode function in greater detail.
+It’s worth noting that, despite using the HEREDOC syntax to represent the policy, Terraform internally uses the jsonencode function, which is visible in the plan.
+In the following section, we will examine the jsonencode function in greater detail.

 terraform iam policy inline policy

-1. Great!
-Now let’s again log in to AWS using the spacelift-user and check the S3 console.
+Great!
+Now, let’s log in again to AWS using the spacelift user and check the S3 console.

 terraform iam policy inline policy s3 console

-Awesome!
-The policy took effect to grant the spacelift-user permission to use the s3:ListAllMyBuckets action.
+The policy took effect to grant the spacelift-user permission to use the S3:ListAllMyBuckets action.

-In this exercise, we created an inline policy and represented it using the HEREDOC syntax.
+In this example, we created an inline policy and represented it using the HEREDOC syntax.
 In the following section, we will look at all of the different ways to represent policies in Terraform.

-Before we jump into the hands-on, let’s understand what standalone policies are and why they are important.
+Before we jump into the hands-on tutorial, let’s explore standalone policies and why they are important.

 1. How can we share the same inline policy with multiple other identities?
 Should we re-create the inline policy for each identity?